|

 all modern phone devices didn't care about polarity.

-Polarity: Namely, is red wired to red, and is green wired to green
+Polarity: Red is wired to red, and green is wired to green

-(correct polarity) all the way from the phone company to your phone.
+(correct polarity) all the way from the phone company, to your house,

-Or is red wired to green, and green wired to red (reversed polarity).
+Red is somewhere wired to green, and green is wired to red (which reverses the polarity).

 Warning: I have even seen homes where the phone company test jack in the demarc